-St Patrick’s Mental Health Services, in partnership with Pieta House, hosts the fifth Self-Harm Awareness Conference in St Patrick’s University Hospital in Dublin on Friday, 28 February 2020.
+St Patrick’s Mental Health Services (SPMHS), in partnership with Pieta House, hosts the fifth Self-Harm Awareness Conference in St Patrick’s University Hospital in Dublin on Friday, 28 February 2020.

 Marking Self-Injury Awareness Day, which falls on 1 March every year, the conference aims to increase awareness and understanding around self-harm, and is open to healthcare professionals, social care and education providers, parents, carers, and policy-makers.

 While screenwriter and best-selling children’s author Dave Rudden joins us a special guest speaker to explore his personal experience of self-harm, other presenters and contributors include: